raspberrypilearning/date-time-javascript/en/step_1.md

 ### Creating a Date object

-This example creates a new Date object representing the current date and time.
+This example creates a new Date object, representing the current date and time.
 It is held in the constant `currentDate`.

 --- code ---
 ---